Are You Suffering From Depression?

 Get a medical checkup.
 Ask to see a doctor or nurse who can screen you for depression.

-Either a doctor or nurse may also check to see if you have another health condition (like thyroid disease) that can cause depression or make it worse.
+Either a doctor or nurse may also check to see if you have another health condition.
+A situation like a thyroid disease can cause depression or make it worse.
 If you have one of these health conditions, it’s important to get treatment right away.

 What about cost?